 “Josh is an amazing patriot who is doing tremendous things for our great country,” the message attributed to Victim-2 read.
 “He has my COMPLETE AND TOTAL ENDORSEMENT!”

 Hall is not the only person who allegedly used social media to dupe donors into parting with pro-Trump cash he later pocketed.
 He is being prosecuted in the same district where Trump’s ex-campaign strategist Steve Bannon was indicted for allegedly conspiring to defraud donors to the charity We Build the Wall, before being pardoned by his former boss.
-Bannon’s alleged co-conspirators Brian Kolfage, Anthony Badolato and Timothy Shea are still awaiting trial on allegations that they falsely told donors that every penny of the charity’s donations would go toward crowdfunding a wall on the U.S.-Mexico border.
+Bannon’s alleged co-conspirators Brian Kolfage, Andrew Badolato and Timothy Shea are still awaiting trial on allegations that they falsely told donors that every penny of the charity’s donations would go toward crowdfunding a wall on the U.S.-Mexico border.

 Echoing the allegations of that case, prosecutors claim that Hall told his alleged marks that he “hadn’t seen a dime of that money personally.”